joy1303125/Generative-AI-for-battery-material/CDVAE_for_TMO_materials/README.md

 ## Citation

-Please consider citing the following paper if you find our code & data useful.
+Please consider citing the original paper if you find the code useful.

 ```
 @article{xie2021crystal,